subatomicglue/behringer-td3-editor/README.md

     - Raspberry Pi (8gb) with [official 7" touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display/)  ([Buster 2021-05-07](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/))
     - ...all tests with USB-midi to the TD-3

+# Install
+Grab a package from the [releases](https://github.com/subatomicglue/behringer-td3-editor/releases) and install it on your OS...

-# Get the source, Run
+# Developers: Get the source, Run
 - The development harness auto-detects frontend code changes (`src/*`) and rebuilds automatically.
 - For backend code changes (`app/main.ts`) `ctrl-c` and rerun `npm start`.
 ```